stevewithington/MuraFW1/README.md

 	* Adobe ColdFusion 9.0.1+ or Railo 3.3+

 ## Important Notes
 Assuming you've used FW/1 in the past, you'll need to know a few minor differences between a typical FW/1 application and how it lives within Mura CMS.

 First of all, this plugin does use FW/1 subsystems.
 There are two primary subsystems at play here.
 One is 'admin' and the other is 'public'.
 This means your URLs will have either '?{packageName}Action=admin:your.view' or '?{packageName}Action=public:your.view' (e.g., ?MuraFW1action=admin:default.main)

 Next, here are some of the more important files to be aware of and a little bit about what they are.

 ### /includes/fw1.cfc
 This is the file that is typically known in FW/1 as **/org/corfield/framework.cfc** You should be able to update this with the latest and greatest version available.
 No modifications have been made to the file other than its name.

 ### /includes/fw1config.cfm
 This file contains 'variables.framework' which is used by both FW/1 and Mura.
-The most important variable in this file is: `variables.framework.package = 'MuraFW1';` You **MUST** enter the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**  So please be sure to change **MuraFW1** to match your plugin's packageName.
-You should be able to simply modify the *package* name in `config.xml.cfm` and
+The most important variable in this file is:
+`variables.framework.package = 'MuraFW1';` You **MUST** enter
+the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**  So please be sure to change **MuraFW1** to match your plugin's packageName.
+You should be able to simply modify the *package* name in this file and the setting should populate `config.xml.cfm` when the plugin is deployed.

 Another important variable to note is `framework.baseURL='useRequestURI';` **Do NOT change this setting!** This setting is required in order for Mura CMS and FW/1 to coexist.

-Lastly, the `variables.framework.action` defaults to your `pacakgeName & action` ... e.g. if your
+Lastly, the `variables.framework.action` defaults to your `pacakgeName & action` ... e.g. if your packageName is 'MuraFW1',
-packageName is 'MuraFW1', the default action will be **MuraFW1action**.
+the default action will be **MuraFW1action**.
 This is to help prevent your plugin from intercepting another plugin's action.
 So, if your packageName is not a valid CFML variable name (e.g., begins with a number, etc.) then you will experience problems trying to get your application to work.

 ### /Application.cfc
 This file extends /includes/fw1.cfc.
 Here is where you'll be able to edit common FW/1 methods such as setupApplication(), setupSession(), setupRequest(), setupSubsystem() if needed.
 The hope is that you shouldn't have to modify it very much for simple applications.

 ### /includes/eventHandler.cfc
 This file extends `mura.plugin.pluginGenericEventHandler`.
 Here is where you can modify/add commonly used Mura 'events' such as onApplicationLoad(), onSiteRequestStart(), onRenderStart(), etc.

 ### /includes/displayObjects.cfc
 This file extends `mura.plugin.pluginGenericEventHandler`.
 You should be able to add any display methods here.
 Just be sure sure to map them into your `config.xml.cfm` file so they'll show up for content managers.

 ## Additional Resources